 - 4. Schneiderman gives what he calls "The Eight Golden Rules of Interface Design"

 - a) Strive for consistency

 - b) Cater to universal accessibility

 - c) Offer informative feedback

 Example: progress bars for time-consuming actions

-- d) Design dialogues to yield closure - e) Prevent errors
+d) Design dialogues to yield closure

-f) Permit easy reversal of actions
+- e) Prevent errors - f) Permit easy reversal of actions

 Example: the ubiquitous do/undo facility.
-(We'll discuss the design pattern that supports this in a later lecture)
+We discussed a design pattern that supports this.
+What was it?